-If selected for an award, tThe Department may decrease the an RTA Program award amount from the application amount, if elements of the proposed project are determined to be ineligible program activities.
+The Department may decrease an RTA Program award amount from the application amount, if elements of the proposed project are determined to be ineligible program activities.

 See Section I. B for further award information and Section II. for eligibility information.